Farama-Foundation/PettingZoo/docs/classic/leduc_holdem.md

 ---
-layout: docu
+layout: "docu"
-observations: Discrete
+observations: "Discrete"
-actions: 2
+actions: "2"
-agents: No
+agents: "No"
-manual-control: Discrete(4)
+manual-control: "Discrete(4)"
-action-shape: Discrete(4)
+action-shape: "Discrete(4)"
-action-values: (36,)
+action-values: "(36,)"
-observation-shape: [0, 1]
+observation-shape: "[0, 1]"
-observation-values: 10^2
+observation-values: "10^2"
 ---

 ### Leduc Hold'em

 This game part of the [classic games](../classic), please visit that page first for general information about these games.

+{% include table.md %}

 `from pettingzoo.classic import leduc_holdem_v0`